She Blinded Me with Science: Background

 The song features exclamations from the British scientist and TV presenter Magnus Pyke, who repeatedly interjects "Science!" and delivers other lines in a deliberately caricatured mad scientist manner, such as, "Good heavens, Miss Sakamoto, you're beautiful!"
 The quote "As a known scientist, it would be a bit surprising if the girl blinded me with science" was Pyke actually talking through his character with Dolby.
 Dolby created the instrumental track for "She Blinded Me With Science" without MIDI and instead played the synthesizers by hand and programmed the drums on a computer.

 "She Blinded Me With Science" was not included on the original release of his debut album, The Golden Age of Wireless.
 Following the commercial success of the single, The Golden Age of Wireless was reissued with the song added to the track list.

-When discussing the song in a 1984 interview with Billboard, Dolby commented that he was "very pleased" with "She Blinded Me With Science" and that "something about it also turned me off.
+When discussing "She Blinded Me With Science" in a 1984 interview with Billboard, Dolby commented that he was "very pleased" with the song, "but something about it also turned me off.
 I thought it was my most frivolous song, that it wasn't me."
+He mentioned that he wanted his subsequent work to go in a different direction, saying that "now that I know I can record a song about science with a funky electronic beat, I wanted to work only on songs that I felt had something to communicate."

+Critical reception

+In a contemporary review of the single, Cashbox likened "She Blinded Me With Science" to the work of Laurie Anderson, calling it a "synthesizer shuffle" with "a strong dance pulse".